orcnog/orcnog.github.io/orcnog/NOTES_SYNCING.md

 8. Re-run `npm run build`
 9. Test out the site: `npm run serve:dev`
 10. If satisfied, pull `staging` into `main` and push both up.
+11. DON'T run any of the github actions (yml scripts).
+At this time, they aren't nec for my ver of the site.